 The best way to learn is by doing.
 Since the 1950s, virtual reality (VR) has been hovering on the periphery of technology without achieving accepted mainstream application or commercial adoption.
 Over the last several years, VR has moved from being the purview of the military and aviation to the mainstream of professional development, as managers, instructors, coaches, and therapists have claimed increasing benefit from immersive experiences.

 The best part about virtual reality is that it can drive actual behavioral changes far more effectively than previous media sources.
 In a Stanford study, researchers placed subjects in two groups—one experienced a VR simulation of chopping a tree down and another only read an account of it.
 Later, a researcher would “accidentally” knock over a glass of water.
 Participants who had experienced the VR simulation used an average of 20% less paper to sop up the water than those who had simply read the account.

-Study after study have demonstrated the efficacy of virtual reality learning.
-Training professional football quarterbacks with VR improves their decision making by 30 percent, and helps them make decisions about one second faster.
+Studies have demonstrated the efficacy of virtual reality learning.
+Training professional football quarterbacks with VR improves their decision making by 30 percent and helps them make decisions about one second faster.
 Stanford Professor Jeremy Bailenson has discovered that users retain 33 percent more from VR than standard video.
 Another study showed that fear of public speaking was reduced by almost 20 percent with VR and another that almost nine in 10 participants reduced their fear of heights with VR.

-How get started with VR for corporate learning?
+How get started with virtual reality for corporate learning?